-Faculty advisors are assigned to all entering students by the director of the graduate program to which the student is admitted.
-Only full-time regular faculty serve as advisors.
+Faculty advisors are assigned to most entering students by the director of the graduate program to which the student is admitted.
+Because students enrolled in cohort-format programs take courses in a prescribed sequence, advisors may not be assigned.
+Generally, only regular faculty serve as advisors.
 Where possible, accommodation is made for matching students with faculty in their primary field of study or who are their personal preference.
-However, advisee loads and other considerations may dictate studentadvisor assignments.
+However, advisee loads and other considerations may dictate student-advisor assignments.